samanthaming/samanthaming.com/content/tidbits/40-colorful-console-message.md

 ---
 title: Colorful Console Message 🌈
 description: Add some style to your console statement with the `%c` specifier.
-This is super handy to help you easily identify debug information from the console...
+This is super handy to help you easily identify debug information from the console.
 tags: [console, browser]
 order: 40
 createdAt: 2018-11-3